 4. Cleara nce of Affected Areas a) Clearance of debris in public areas.
 As per actual cost within 30 days from the date of start of the work based on assessment of need by SEC for the assitance to be provided under SDRF and as per assessment of the Central team for assistance to be provided udner NDRF. b) Draining off flood water in affected areas As per actual cost within 30 days from the date of start of the work based on assessment of need by SEC for the assistance to be provided under SDRF and as per assessment of the Central team (in case of NDRF) c) Disposal of dead bodies/ Carcases As per actuals based on assessment of need by SEC and recommendation of the Central Team (in case of NDRF) 5.
-Agricu i) nce farmers having lding upto 2 ha.
+Agricu lture i) nce farmers having lding upto 2 ha.
 A. Assista loss nce for land and other a) De-silting of agricultural land (where thickness of sand/ silt deposit is more than 3", to be certified by the competent authority of the State Government) Rs.
-12,200/- per Hectare for each item.
-(Subject to the condition that no other assistance/ subsidy has been availed of by/ is eligible to the beneficiary under any other Government Scheme) b) Removal of debris on agricultural land in hilly areas c) De-silting/ Restoration/ Repair of fish farms d) Loss of substatial portion of land caused by landslide, avalanche, change of course of rivers.
+18,000/- per Hectare for each item.
+Above is Subject to a minimum assistance of not less then Rs.2200/- per farmer (Subject to the condition that no other assistance/ subsidy has been availed of by/ is eligible to the beneficiary under any other Government Scheme) b) Removal of debris on agricultural land in hilly areas c) De-silting/ Restoration/ Repair of fish farms d) Loss of substatial portion of land caused by landslide, avalanche, change of course of rivers.
 Rs.
-37,500/- per Hectare to only those small and marginal farmers whose owenership of the land is legitimate as per the revenue records.
-B. ubsidy (where crop loss is ad above) a) for agriculture crops, horticultre crops and annual plantation crops Rs.
-6,800/- per Ha, in rainfed areas and restricted to sown areas.
+37,500/- per Hectare to only those small and marginal farmers whose owenership of the land is legitimate as per the revenue records. В. . ubsidy (where crop loss is and above) a) for agriculture crops, horticultre crops and annual plantation crops Rs.
+8,500/- per Ha, in rainfed areas.
+Above is Subject to a minimum assistance of not less than Rs.1000/- per farmer and restricated to sown areas.
 Rs.
-13,500/- per ha. in assured irrigated areas. subject to minimum assistance not less than Rs.
-1000 and restricted to sown areas. b) Perennial crops Rs.
-18,000/- ha. for all types of perennial crops subject to minimum assistance not less than Rs 2000/- and restricted to sown areas.
+17,000/- per ha. in assured irrigated areas.
+Above is subject to minimum assistance not less than Rs.
+2000 /- and restricted to sown areas. b) Perennial crops Rs.
+22,500/- ha. for all types of perennial crops subject to minimum assistance not less than Rs 2500/- and restricted to sown areas.